Economy of India: Pre-liberalisation period (1947–1980)

-Indian economic policy after independence was influenced by the colonial experience, which was seen as exploitative by Indian leaders exposed to the planned economy of the Soviet Union.
+Indian economic policy after independence was influenced by the impact of the colonial experience, which was seen as exploitative by Indian leaders.
 Domestic policy tended towards protectionism, with a strong emphasis on import substitution industrialisation, economic interventionism, a large government-run public sector, business regulation, and central planning, while trade and foreign investment policies were relatively liberal.
 Five-Year Plans of India resembled central planning in the Soviet Union.
 Steel, mining, machine tools, telecommunications, insurance, and power plants, among other industries, were effectively nationalised in the mid-1950s.
 The Indian economy of this period is characterised as Dirigism.

 Change in per capita GDP of India, 1820–2015.
 Figures are inflation-adjusted to 1990 International Geary-Khamis dollars.

 Never talk to me about profit, Jeh, it is a dirty word.